 or sleep()

-You do not need to be a Groovy expert to create apps or drivers on Hubitat, though experience with Groovy, Java, or a similar language may be helpful.
-Hubitat uses Groovy 2.4.
+You do not need to be a Groovy expert to create apps or drivers on Hubitat, though some development experience — especially with Groovy, Java, or similar languages — may be helpful.
+Hubitat uses Groovy version 2.4.
 Official Groovy 2.4 documentation can be found at: http://docs.groovy-lang.org/docs/groovy-2.4.21/html/documentation/.
-Other resources are also available online or in print (but be aware of what version they assume, as different Groovy versions may not offer some features found in other versions).
+Other resources are also available online or in print (but be aware of what version they are written for, as different Groovy versions may not offer some features found in other versions).

 There are also many Hubitat app and driver examples; see the app and driver developer docs and HubitatPublic repository for more).
 The rest of the developer documentation also includes examples and tutorials for app and driver development.